-Pleasant is thy voice in Ossian's ear, daughter of carborne Sorglan!
+Pleasant is thy voice in Ossian's ear, daughter of car-borne Sorglan!
 But retire to the hall of shells; to the beam of the burning oak.
-Attend to the murmur of thesea: it rolls at Dunscai's walls: let sleep descend on thy blue eyes.
+Attend to the murmur of the sea: it rolls at Dunseäi's walls: let sleep deseend on thy blue eyes.
 Let the hero arise in thy dreams!

 Cuthullin sits at Lego's lake, at the dark rolling of waters.
 Night is around the hero.
 His thousands spread on the heath.
 A hundred oaks burn in the midst.
 The feast of shells is smoking wide.
 Carril strikes the harp beneath a tree.
-His grey locks glitter in the beam.
+His gray locks glitter in the beam.
 The rustling blast of night is near, and lifts his aged hair.
-His song is of the blue Togorma, and of its chief, Cuthullin's friend.
-"Why art thou absent, Connal, in the day of the gloomy storm?
-The chiefs of the south have convened against the carborne Cormac.
+His song is of the blue Togorma, and of its chief, Cuthullin's friend!
+'Why art thou absent, Connal, in the day of the gloomy storm?
+The chiefs of the south have convened, against the car-borne Cormac.
 The winds detain thy sails.
 Thy blue waters roll around thee.
-But Cormacis not alone.
+But Cormac is not alone.
 The son of Semo fights his wars!
 Semo's son his battles fights! the terror of the stranger!
 He that is like the vapour of death, slowly borne by sultry winds.
-The sun reddens in its presence: the people fall around."
+The sun reddens in its presence: the people fall around.'

-Such was the song of Carril, when a son of the for appeared.
+Such was the song of Carril, when a son of the foe appeared.
 He threw down his pointless spear.
 He spoke the words of Torlath; Torlath, chief of heroes, from Lego's sable surge!
-He that led his thousands to battle, against car-borne Cormac.
-Cormac who was distant far, in Temora's echoing halls: he learned to bend the bow of his fathers; and to lift the spear.
-Nor long didst thou lift the spear, mildly-shining beam of youth! death stands dim behind thee, like the darkened half of the moon behind its growing light!
-Cuthullin rose before the bard that came from generous Torlath.
+He that led his thousands to battle, againter an-borne Cormac.
+Cormac who was distant far, in Temora's echoing hallshe learned to bend the bow of his fathers; and to lift the spear.
+Nor long didst thou lift the spear, mildlyshining beam of youth! death stands dim behind thee, like the darkened half of the moon behind is growing light!
+Cuthulin rose before the bard, that came from generous Torlath.
 He offered him the shell of joy.
-He honoured the son of songs, "Sweet voice of Lego!" he said, "what are the words of Torlath?
-Come he to our feast or battle, the car-borne son of Cantcla!"
+He honoured the son of songs.
+'Sweet voice of Lego!' he said, 'what are the words of Torlath?
+Comes he to our feast or battle, the ear-borne son of Cantela?'